dianwlestari/SQL_Project_Data_Job_Postings_Analysis/README.md

   * This shows that AI/ML frameworks (PyTorch, TensorFlow) and big data streaming (Kafka) are very important to learn.
 - Among these 10 skills, there are still niche skills with high salaries: Perl = demand 20 with a salary of $124.000.
 - Cassandra → demand 11, salary $118.000.
 Still important for roles related to distributed systems and large-scale databases.
 - Insight: Not all high-paying skills are in high demand.
-If you're looking for a learning strategy, it's best to choose skills that balance demand and salary (e.g., PyTorch, TensorFlow).
+If you're looking for a learning strategy, it's best to choose skills that balance demand and salary (e.g., PyTorch and TensorFlow).

 # Conclusions
 Throughout this experience, I’ve boosted my SQL skills with some serious advancements: